Robert Kass: Honors

-Kass is an elected Fellow of the American Statistical Association, the Institute of Mathematical Statistics, and the American Association for the Advancement of Science.
-For his work on statistical modeling of neural synchrony (Kass, Kelly, Loh), in 2013 he received the Outstanding Statistical Application Award from the American Statistical Association, and in 2017 he received the R.A.
-Fisher Award and Lectureship (now known as the COPSS Distinguished Achievement Award and Lectureship) from the Committee of Presidents of Statistical Societies.
+Kass is an elected Fellow of the American Statistical Association, the Institute of Mathematical Statistics, and the American Association for the Advancement of Science, and an elected member of the National Academy of Sciences.
+For his work on statistical modeling of neural synchrony, in 2013 he received the Outstanding Statistical Application Award from the American Statistical Association, and in 2017 he received the R.A.
+Fisher Award and Lectureship, now known as the COPSS Distinguished Achievement Award and Lectureship, from the Committee of Presidents of Statistical Societies.